nickdibari/Get-Quote/README.md

 ```
 ### database

-Script to interact with stored database of quotes
+Interactive script to interact with stored database of quotes

 ```
 ./database.py